 - Nation-wide Event Registration that encourages and supports individuals & communities, as they celebrate NDD

 - Strong online presence, allowing everyone to participate, no matter where they are across America

 The NDD Routine

-This year’s routine was choreographed by Shannon Mather and features the Season 4 winners of World of Dance, MDC 3.
+Below is this year’s routine!
 Dance is a great way to get moving and stay healthy during these challenging times.
 The routine is meant to be inclusive and accessible for all (dancers and non-dancers of all ages and skill levels) so please translate the routine as necessary and have fun.

 Central to ADM’s mission, is increasing exposure to dance (in all its forms) and highlighting dance’s many benefits.
 National Dance Day supports the realization of this mission by encouraging community partners across the United States to become involved and engaged with the day’s celebrations.
 Through this grassroots campaign, ADM hopes to encourage Americans to embrace dance as a fun and positive way to move the body, maintain good health and bring joy to their life.